 Discover the heart and soul of Indochina on this tour of four very diverse countries.
 Encounter history, both ancient and modern, and witness the unbelievable splendour of Angkor Wat.
-Our CEOs will ensure your accommodation and transportation are coveredso you can choose the activities that interest you.
 Push through hectic city lanes and tap into the pulsing nightlife.
-And with other travellers your own age, you can be sure to get down with adventurers thatll keep up.
+Our Chief Experience Officers (CEOs) will ensure your accommodation and transportation are covered — so you can choose the activities that interest you.
+And with other travellers your own age, you can be sure to get down with adventurers that’ll keep up.

 Arrive at any time.

 Travel to Siem Reap.
-Enjoy a delicious Khmer meal at a G Adventures for Good project or with a local family in a village outside of Siem Reap (depends on the departure).
+Enjoy a delicious Khmer meal at a G Adventures for Good-supported project.

 Cross from Thailand into Cambodia, the home base for exploring incredible Angkor Wat.
 Arrive in time for our included dinner at a Planeterra-project restaurant or with a local family in a village outside of Siem Reap.

 Guided tour of Angkor Wat temple complex.
 Opt to visit Tonle Sap floating village and Angkor National Museum.

 Transfer to Cambodia's capital.
 Orientation walk around Phnom Penh.

 Opt to learn about Cambodia's sombre history with a visit to the Tuol Sleng Prison and the Killing Fields.